bobpattersonjr/workmux/README.md

 # Create a worktree with an inline prompt for AI agents
 workmux add feature/ai --prompt "Implement user authentication with OAuth"

+# Override the default agent for a specific worktree
+workmux add feature/testing --agent gemini

 # Create a worktree with a prompt from a file
 workmux add feature/refactor --prompt-file task-description.md